Wrongful Death Attorneys in Savannah Helping You Start Down the Road to Recovery

 How Much is My Wrongful Death Claim Worth?

 The value of a wrongful death suit will vary depending on the circumstances of the case.
-Jarrett & Price LLC will investigate all aspects of your loved one’s death to ensure that you receive the maximum compensation possible.
+The Savannah wrongful death attorneys at Jarrett & Price LLC will investigate all aspects of your loved one’s death to ensure that you receive the maximum compensation possible.
 Considerations in determining the value of a claim may include:

 - The age, health, and life expectancy of the deceased